HackLinux/ucore-arm/README.md

 * Most code is taken from the ucore project, of course.
 * Boot code is inspired by david leels <davidontech@gmail.com>.
-* div64 code for arm is taken from the linux kernel.
+* div64 code for arm is taken from the Linux kernel.